openstack-archive/tricircle/specs/ocata/l3-networking-combined-bridge-net.rst

   Fig 6

-net2 supports cross-OpenStack layer-2 networking, so instances in net2 can be created in both OpenStack clouds.
+net2 supports cross-Neutron layer-2 networking, so instances in net2 can be created in both OpenStack clouds.
 If the router net1 and net2 connected to is DVR mode, when Instance1 ping Instance2, the packets are routed locally and exchanged via a VxLAN tunnel.
 Source MAC replacement is correctly handled